cpjobling/EG-252-Resources/Microcontroller-Interfacing/Exercises/SCI-Example/README.md

+# About SCI-Example

-An example of a C programme that uses the SCI interface to transmit data.
+This is an example of a C programme that configures the SCI interface ion an AW60 microcontroller and uses the SCI interface to transmit data.

-Written by Dr Timothy Davies
+Written by Dr Timothy Davies.